-Bristol City Council have created a state-of-the-art operations centre, housing the council’s Emergency Control Centre, Traffic Control Centres and Community Safety (CCTV) Control Rooms, together in a single space, which was officially opened in October 2017.
-Thinking Space worked with consultants and interior designers to manufacture 42 consoles for the new control room, which involved five different console designs to accommodate the different roles, and a custom designed curved monitor wall.
+The Bristol City Council has created a state-of-the-art operations center, housing the council’s emergency control center, traffic control centers, and community safety (CCTV) control rooms, together in a single space, which was officially opened in October 2017.
+Thinking Space worked with consultants and interior designers to manufacture 42 consoles for the new control room, which involved five different console designs to accommodate the different roles and a custom-designed curved monitor wall.

 Bristol is the largest city in the South West of England, with a population of 454,000, which is expected to reach half a million by 2027.
 In response to ensuring the safety and security of its’ citizens, Bristol City Council have invested in a brand new combined operations centre , which runs 24 hours a day, 365 days a year.
 It provides a list of services, including emergency response to telecare and assistive technology users, alarm and security monitoring, lone worker support, CCTV management, traffic signal monitoring, set up and review of traffic signals, to name but a few.